data-8/connector-instructors/README.md

 ![screenshot 2016-01-05 18 04 33](https://cloud.githubusercontent.com/assets/2468904/12133094/d7786e98-b3d6-11e5-8118-3a82bec33492.png)

 Fill in the notebook with your content.

-For examples of notebooks, you can see the [table demos][demos] or click any of the Interact buttons in [the textbook][textbook].
+**Example notebooks:** For examples of notebooks, you can see the [table demos][demos] or click any of the Interact buttons in [the textbook][textbook].
 The main class uses notebooks for lectures, labs, and projects.